forwardemail/forwardemail.net/app/views/faq/index.md

 * Initial Connection (no command name, e.g. `telnet example.com 25`) - This is the initial connection.
 We check senders that aren't in our [allowlist](#do-you-have-an-allowlist) against our [denylist](#do-you-have-a-denylist).
 Finally, if a sender is not in our allowlist, then we check to see if they have been [greylisted](#do-you-have-a-greylist).

 * `HELO` - This indicates a greeting to identify the sender's FQDN, IP address, or mail handler name.
-This value can be spoofed, so we do not rely on this data and instead use the reverse hostname lookup of the connection's IP address.
+Although this value can be spoofed, we now check it against our [denylist](#do-you-have-a-denylist) in addition to the reverse hostname lookup of the connection's IP address.
+This provides an additional layer of protection, particularly for IPv6 connections where reverse DNS may not be available.

 * `MAIL FROM` - This indicates the envelope mail from address of the email.
 If a value is entered, it must be a valid RFC 5322 email address.
 Empty values are permitted.
 We [check for backscatter](#how-do-you-protect-against-backscatter) here, and we also check the MAIL FROM against our [denylist](#do-you-have-a-denylist).
 We finally check senders that are not on the allowlist for rate limiting (see the section on [Rate Limiting](#do-you-have-rate-limiting) and [allowlist](#do-you-have-an-allowlist) for more information).